La Tène culture: Art and music

 La Tène metalwork in bronze, iron and gold, developing technologically out of Hallstatt culture, is stylistically characterized by inscribed and inlaid intricate spirals and interlace, on fine bronze vessels, helmets and shields, horse trappings, and elite jewelry, especially the neck rings called torcs and elaborate clasps called fibulae.
 It is characterized by elegant, stylized curvilinear animal and vegetal forms, allied with the Hallstatt traditions of geometric patterning.

 The Early Style of La Tène art and culture mainly featured static, geometric decoration, while the transition to the Developed Style constituted a shift to movement-based forms, such as triskeles.
 Some subsets within the Developed Style contain more specific design trends, such as the recurrent serpentine scroll of the Waldalgesheim Style.

 La Tène objects frequently feature complex designs based on geometric principles and precisely laid out with the use of compasses, displaying a sophisticated knowledge of geometry as well as other aspects of mathematics.
-A similar knowledge of geometry is displayed in the design of the monumental stone basin of Bibracte, which has been described as a 'Druidic monument'.
+A similar knowledge of geometry is displayed in the design of the monumental stone basin of Bibracte.

+Mythological themes are also depicted in La Tène art, often in a highly stylized, abstracted or decorative form.

 Evidence for music in this period includes sculptures of lyre players, thought to be Bards (e.g. at the oppidum of Paule in Brittany, France), and fragmentary remains of string instruments.
 Large metal horns known as Carnyxes have been found in various locations, as well as artistic depictions of horn players such as on the Gunderstrup cauldron.
 The Greek historian Diodorus Siculus gave a brief description of Celtic Bards in his 1st century BC account of the Gauls:

-Among them are also to be found lyric poets whom they call Bards.
-These men sing to the accompaniment of instruments which are like lyres, and their songs may be either of praise or of obloquy.
+"Among them are also to be found lyric poets whom they call Bards.
+These men sing to the accompaniment of instruments which are like lyres, and their songs may be either of praise or of obloquy."